rodrimaia/autodoist/README.md

 ## Sequential processing

-If a project, section, or parentless task ends with `-`, the tasks will be treated as a priority queue, where only the first task that is found is labeled.
+If a project, section, or parentless task ends with a dash `-`, the tasks will be treated suquentially in a priority queue, where only the first task that is found is labeled.
 If a task contains sub-tasks, the first lowest task is labeled instead.

 [UPDATE FIGURE]
 ![Serial task](https://i.imgur.com/SUkhPiE.gif)

 ## Parallel processing

-If a project, section, or parentless task name ends with `=`, all tasks will be treated in parallel.
+If a project, section, or parentless task name ends with an equal sign `=`, all tasks will be treated in parallel.
 A waterfall processing is applied, where the lowest possible (sub-)tasks are labelled.

 [UPDATE FIGURE]
 ![Parallel task](https://i.imgur.com/NPTLQ8B.gif)